sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 .. todo::

    Look at the statistics.
 One ratio that is mentioned in the statistics is transition transversion ratio (*ts/tv*).
    Explain what this ratio is and why the observed ratio makes sense.

+This strategy used here will do for our purposes.
-Several more elaborate filtering strategies have been explored, e.g. `here <https://github.com/ekg/freebayes#observation-filters-and-qualities>`__.
+However, several more elaborate filtering strategies have been explored, e.g. `here <https://github.com/ekg/freebayes#observation-filters-and-qualities>`__.